Bachelor's in global supply chain management

 With the flexibility of multiple campuses and online courses, you can personally tailor your educational experience.
 As a global supply chain management major, you can complete your major requirements at WSU's main campus in Midtown Detroit or at any WSU extension center offering the required classes.

 Highly qualified global supply chain management majors are eligible to participate in the Accelerated Graduate Enrollment (AGRADE) program.
-AGRADE students can cut substantial time and as much as one-third off the total cost of a WSU graduate business degree program by applying up to 12 credits toward both their undergraduate global supply chain management and M.B.A. degrees.
+AGRADE students can cut substantial time and as much as one-third off the total cost of a WSU graduate business degree program by applying up to 12 credits toward both their undergraduate global supply chain management degree and M.B.A. or other graduate business degree.

 Global supply chain management careers